-In our Man Makes Fire guide to the best fly fishing gifts 2016, we choose some of the core gear that most every fly fisherman needs, could use, or would appreciate.
+In our Man Makes Fire guide to the best fly fishing gifts for 2022, we recommend core gear most every fly fisher needs, could use, or would appreciate.
 Some fly fishers already have some of this gear, but gear wears out, breaks down, and gets lost.
 Plus, some of these best gift ideas for fly fishing fanatics are for fly fishing gear that’s been improved with new features.

 Case in point?